 Best Kalyana Mantapas in Bangalore: Affordable & Premium

-The complete guide to kalyana mantapas in Bangalore — community-run and commercial marriage halls with 2026 pricing, capacity, area guide, and booking process.
+Kalyana mantapas in Bangalore — community and commercial marriage halls from ₹25,000 to ₹5 lakhs.
+2026 pricing, capacity, area guide, and booking tips.

 Kalyana mantapas in Bangalore cost ₹25,000–75,000 for community members and ₹50,000–3 lakhs for commercial facilities, making them the most affordable wedding venue category.
 Community-run halls in Jayanagar and Basavanagudi are the most sought after.
 Non-members pay 50–100% more than member rates at community-run mantapas.